Many-body quantum dimerization in 2D atomic arrays

 \item \textbf{Concurrence.} Finally, to locally probe the entanglement structure of the state under consideration we use the Wootters concurrence, a monotone entanglement measurement \cite{PhysRevLett.80.2245}.
 The concurrence for the density operator of a two qubits system is defined as:

 where $\lambda_i$ are the eigenvalues in decreasing order of the operator $R=\sqrt{\sqrt{\varrho}\tilde\varrho\sqrt{\varrho}}$ with \mbox{$\tilde\varrho=(\sigma_y\otimes\sigma_y)\varrho^*(\sigma_y\otimes\sigma_y)$} and $\varrho$ is the corresponding density matrix.
 This measurement ranges from $0$ for non-entangled states to $1$ for maximally entangled configurations.
-Since an RVB liquid ansatz consists of a covering of nearest-neighbor dimers, we expect for this state the two-qubit concurrence to be finite only between nearest-neighbor sites.
+Since an RVB liquid ansatz consists of a covering of nearest-neighbor dimers, we expect the two-qubit concurrence for this state to be finite only between nearest-neighbor sites.
 To quantify this, we define the average nearest-neighbour concurrence

 where $N_{\langle ij\rangle}$ is the number of nearest neighbour atoms and $C(\varrho_{\langle ij\rangle})$ is the two-qubit concurrence computed for the density operator reduced to a given nearest neighbour pair $\langle ij\rangle$.
 The dependence of this quantity from the inter-atomic distance is shown in Fig.~\ref{fig:liquid_phase}(c).
-The figure shows that there exists broad ranges of interatomic distances where the average nearest-neighbor concurrence remains close to the value expected from the RVB ansatz (dashed line), indicating the formation of a dimer-like entanglement structure within the system. \end{itemize}
+The figure shows that there exists certain ranges of interatomic distances, consistent with those highlighted in Fig.~\ref{fig:Fvsdist}, where the average nearest-neighbor concurrence remains close to the value predicted by the RVB ansatz (dashed line).
+This behavior confirms the formation of a dimer-like entanglement structure within the system for specific interatomic distance ranges. \end{itemize}

 We thus conclude that the RVB ansatz serves as an excellent approximation for the least radiant state of half-filled 2D atomic arrays.
 As we will discuss in the next section, the main challenge lies in identifying a strategy to access and prepare this state.